Jax0312/pseudoengine/Syntax.md

 ### File Handling
 ```
 // Open a file
-// Modes are READ, WRITE and APPEND
+// Modes are READ, WRITE, APPEND and RANDOM
 // WRITE mode creates the file if it doesn't exist
 OPENFILE <filename> FOR <mode>